dartmouth-cs66/dartmouth-cs66.github.io/schedule/index.md

 Assignments:
 * Short: 3D Character Animation
-  * Learn about character animation, and character controls
+  * Utilize character animations, and build character controls
   * Experiment with prebuilt characters
   * Extend your knowledge about 3D transforms and rotations
 * Short 5 (**? add to above ?**):  Small 3D visualization with multiple cameras and moving geometry.
-  * Learn camera control
+  * Implement camera control
 * Lab 2:  Build a 3D exploration learning game with pathfinding and multiple AI agents.

 ## Week 5: